dgaydukov/cert-aws/sa/files/sa.md

 * inbound - check traffic based on source (source -  IP address or SG)
 * outbound - check traffic based on destination (destination - IP address or SG) Working with SG rules and ping you can notice interesting thing:
-* You run ping, it waits cause there is no icmp rule.
+* run ping, it waits cause there is no icmp rule.
 You add icmp rule and ping starts to work.
-* Ping is running in console.
-You remove icmp rule from SG, but ping continue.
+* ping is running in cli, you remove icmp rule from SG, but ping continue.
 If you stop it and run again it wouldn't work, cause there is no ping rule.
 If you read [Connection tracking](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-security-groups.html#security-group-connection-tracking) everything becomes clear.
 Cause connection is stateful, SG doesn't track outbound traffic.
 So when icmp rule was enabled, ping established connection, and outbound traffic started to flow.
-Once you remove icmp rule, you can't establish new ping connection, but old one established before can continue receive responses (outbound traffic - which is not tracked due to statefulness of SG).
+Once you remove icmp rule, you can't establish new ping connection, but old one established before, can continue receive responses (outbound traffic - which is not tracked due to statefulness of SG).
 SG vs NACL:
 * SG (stateful filtering) operate at instance level, specify which traffic is allowed to/from EC2.
-You can set source as CIDR or SG (in this case only instances from this SG can access your instance)
+You can set source as CIDR or SG (in this case only instances from this SG can access your instance).
+You can't add deny rule.
 * NACL (stateless filtering) operates at subnet level and evaluate traffic that enter/exit subnet.
 Don't filter traffic inside same subnet.
+You can add both allow/deny rules.
 Evaluation order: starting from lowest to highest without overwriting each other.
 In example once we hit rule #90 it was applied, and later rule #100 will not overwrite it.
 Or you can also think that rules are evaluated in decreasing order by overwriting each other.
 Suppose you want to allow all traffic except http:
 ```